From single cells to microbial consortia: bridging the gaps between synthetic circuit design and emerging dynamics of heterogeneous populations

 While synthetic biology has certainly come a long way, predictable functionality of circuits in growing microbial populations still remains elusive or limited to tightly constrained operating conditions.

-This will enable the construction of models that can be used to design synthetic circuits that function as specified within growing populations.
-Additionally, these models can be deployed to regulate single-cell processes such that desirable dynamics emerge at the scale of populations and consortia.
+We will develop methods for parameter inference, experimental design, and control for such models.
+This will enable the construction of models that can be used to design synthetic circuits that function as specified within growing populations and that can be deployed to regulate single-cell processes such that desirable dynamics emerge at the scale of populations and consortia.

 Application in Bioproduction

 We will apply the methodology for bioproduction problems in which proteins that are hard to fold need to be produced.
-Overproducing such proteins impairs cellular growth, which creates couplings between single-cell and population processes and raises the need for feedback control in production.
+Overproducing such proteins impairs cellular growth, which creates couplings between single-cell and population processes and raises the need to feedback control production.

 Financiële details & Tijdlijn